-For calendar year 2020, implementation of the Parks and Recreation Element remained at 8 of 14 implementation measures completed (57%).
-Five measures are in progress (36%) and one measure remains to be addressed (7%) as shown in Appendix B. Below is a list of significant accomplishments from the Parks and Trails Division during calendar year 2020.
+For calendar year 2021, implementation of the Parks and Recreation Element remained at 8 of 14 implementation measures completed (57%).
+Five measures are in progress (36%) and one measure remains to be addressed (7%) as shown in Appendix B. Below is a list of significant accomplishments from the Parks and Trails Division during calendar year 2021.

-- Implemented sanitation removal program for the Rubicon Trail; - Entered into a Memorandum of Understanding with Placer County and the Forest Service for the Rubicon Trail; - Received funding from the State of California, Parks and Recreation Off-Highway Motor Vehicle Recreation (OHMVR) grant program for: Operations and Maintenance of the Rubicon Trail (\$197,565); Education and Safety (\$111,324); Development (\$232,219); Development Tahoma (\$625,137); - Completed extensive helicopter project providing maintenance work on the Rubicon Trail; - Completed the 2020 Annual Rubicon Trail Report;
+- Built and F550 sanitation truck for the Rubicon Trail, and it operated all season providing sanitation disposal; - Received funding from the State of California, Parks and Recreation Off-Highway Motor Vehicle Recreation (OHMVR) grant program for: Operations and Maintenance of the Rubicon Trail (\$675,846); Education and Safety (\$100,346); - Completed Operations and Maintenance Grant and Education Grant;

-- Year two of the three year grant from the State of California, Parks and Recreation OHMVR grant program for restoration of the Sacramento Placerville Transportation Corridor (SPTC) in the amount of \$88,265; - Implemented new river safety education program for the South Fork of the American River; - Started a study on the Chili Bar Property regarding the site structure, public needs and the feasibility; - Completed the 2020 River Management Plan Update; - Working with the City of South Lake Tahoe on a master plan for the 56 acres located in South Lake Tahoe; - Continued ADA improvements at Forebay Park in Pollock Pines; - Received Prop 68 grant from the State in the amount of \$2,030,000 for construction of the Old Depot Road bike park; and - Sold the Bass Lake Parks Property to the El Dorado Hills CSD.
+- Completed paving of the Tahoma Staging area working with DOT and the Forest Service, funding through an OHV Development Grant; - Completed the 2021 Annual Rubicon Trail Report; - Year three of the three year grant from the State of California, Parks and Recreation OHMVR grant program for restoration of the Sacramento Placerville Transportation Corridor (SPTC) in the amount of \$88,265; - Entered into a Joint Powers Authority with the State of California to collect river fees on their behalf with a percentage going to the River Trust Fund; - Implemented new river maps for the South Fork of the American River; - Completed a study on the Chili Bar Property regarding the site structure, public needs and the feasibility; - Completed the 2021River Management Plan Update; - Worked with the City of South Lake Tahoe on a master plan for the 56 acres located in South Lake Tahoe; - Worked with Community group on a playground and bike park for Forebay Park; - Chief Administrative Office completed fiscal analysis for the Sport Complex; - Working with the Chief Administrative Office on the Parks and Trails Master Plan update; - Completed construction documents for Old Depot Road bike park and project will go out to bid February 2022; and - Submitted two Prop 68 grants Round 4, but were unsuccessful.